-In 2020, the Group focussed on three important Principles captured within the EPSR affecting local social policy implementation: Early leavers from education and training Gender employment gap Income quintile ratio At risk of poverty or social exclusion rate Youth NEET rate Employment rate Unemployment rate Long term unemployment GDHI' per capita growth earnings of a full-time single worker earning AW mpact of social transfers on poverty reduction fren aged less than 3 years in formal child care Self-reported unmet need for medical care Individuals' level of digital skills
+In 2020, the Group focussed on three important Principles captured within the EPSR affecting local social policy implementation:

-Gross Disposable Income of Households

-1. Principle 11 - Childcare and assistance to children

-2. Principle 18 - Long-term care

-3. Principle 19 - Housing and assistance to the homelessness
+- 1. Principle 11 Childcare and assistance to children - 2.
+Principle 18 Long-term care - 3.
+Principle 19 Housing and assistance to the homelessness